 Protect yourself when travelling abroad

-If you are planning a trip abroad, talk to your doctor about the risks and about any extra immunisations you need.
-Have this conversation in plenty of time – it can take several weeks to have a full course of travel vaccinations.
+If you are planning a trip abroad, talk to your doctor about the risks and about any extra vaccinations you might need.
+Have this conversation in plenty of time as it can take several weeks to have a full course of travel vaccinations.

-Speak to your doctor as soon as possible if you have any concerns about your health.
+Speak to your doctor if you have any concerns about your health.

 Tell people you don’t have a spleen

 Make sure your doctor and dentist know you don’t have a spleen.